 There is a Grade ll listed Cross, (Heritage Gateway no.MDV4857) in the Churchyard retaining some early medieval elements, but mainly restored in 1902, with an inscription linked to the coronation of Edward V11.

 Kingston War Memorials.
-The free standing Memorial in the Churchyard is inscribed with the names of those who died in both World Wars and the Malayan Campaign.
+The free standing Memorial in the Churchyard, Grade II listed, is inscribed with the names of those who died in both World Wars and the Malayan Campaign.
 In addition there are three memorials inside the Church including a list of all 54 parishioners who served in WW1.
 Full details are attached HERE.
 The War memorial was cleaned and the lettering repainted in July 2014 with support from the The War Memorial Trust, the Bigbury, Ringmore & Kingston branch of the Royal British Legion ( now closed), and Richard & Alison Sanderson.

 Kingston Parish Church is open every day of the year from approximately 9am until dusk.
-Services are held regularly, see below, and there is an active community programme held around the church calendar and linked to village activities.
+Services are held regularly, see above, and there is an active community programme held around the church calendar and linked to village activities.
 We have a wonderful peal of six bells and a thriving bell ringing team.
 Dedicated teams of volunteers keep our Church clean, well maintained and beautifully decorated with flowers.

 Further Information.
 Information from the Church Registers and lists of other historical documents are available through the Kingston Local History Society, KLHS, as well as a detailed survey of the gravestones and memorials in the church by local resident, W. (Bill) Scarrett and documents relating to the church bells.
-Kingston Local History or see under ‘Clubs and Societies’ for other contact details for KLHS.
+Kingston Local History

 The Kingston Parochial Church Council supports the Purple Angel The global symbol of dementia awareness